yuvraj108c/Time-Tracker-React/README.md

 ## Features

-- Start a timer.
-- Choose task category.
-- Stop the timer when task is completed.
-- Visualize total time spent by category on a graph.
+- Track time spent on tasks
-- Add new category & colors.
+- Create new category & colors
+- Visualize total time spent on a graph

 ## Usage Instructions